Documentation Index

 car_type: CarType

-client = TinfoilAI(api_key="your-api-key")
+client = TinfoilAI(api_key="<YOUR_API_KEY>")

 json_schema = CarDescription.model_json_schema()